 Please note: Comps expire if no further progress is made toward degree (see p.
-16).
+17).

-- 8. Present a research paper or poster, approved by the Advisor, at a professional meeting. - 9.
-Submit an authored or co-authored manuscript, approved by the Advisor, for publication. - 10.
+- 8. Present a research paper or poster (as author and presenter), approved by the Advisor, at a professional meeting.
+While in residence in Ph.D. program - Submit, as first author, an authored or co-authored manuscript to a peer reviewed journal, approved by the Advisor, for publication.
+While in residence in Ph.D. program - 10.
 Present and defend a written dissertation proposal before the Department.